brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 Stealth is a big consideration for parties.
 If your whole party is sneaky, use that to your advantage.
 If there’s just one character who’s bad at stealth, like a Paladin in plate mail, other characters like a Ranger, Druid, or Trickery Cleric can make it easier for them to pass their checks.
 Coordinate with your party.
 If half the party builds for stealth and half the party doesn’t, it can make for a frustrating experience.

-Look at what other members in your party are good at.
+Look at what other members of your party are good at.
 If you have to pass a hard persuasion or deception check, it’s better to let a Bard or Warlock handle that unless you have a high Charisma score.
 Of course anyone can jump in on things, but if a task is important, look at who in your party would be best at it.